danielhoherd/homepass/RaspberryPi/README.md

 # TODO:

+- git update on boot, or perhaps on service start
 - randomize channel
 - restart service when git code is update
 - wait for boot to complete before starting homepass service